MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 1. Open a web browser and go to the management console at `http://<adminVM_public_IP>:9990`, login with username `jbossadmin` and password `Secret123456`.

-1. From the Deployments tab of the JBoss EAP management console, deployments can be viewed and managed by:
+2. From the Deployments tab of the JBoss EAP management console, deployments can be viewed and managed by:
     * Content Repository
         All managed and unmanaged deployments are listed in the **Content Repository** section.
 Deployments can be added and deployed to server groups here.
     * Server Groups
         Deployments that have been deployed to one or more server groups are listed in the **Server Groups** section.
 Deployments can be enabled and added directly to a server group here.

-1. Add the Java EE Cafe application:
+3. Add the Java EE Cafe application to content repository:
     1. From **Content Repository**, select the **Add** button.
     1. Choose to add an application by uploading the `javaee-cafe.war` file.
+    1. Follow the instructions on the page to finish.

-1. Deploy an Application to the `main-server-group`.
+4. Deploy an Application to the `main-server-group`.
     1. From **Content Repository**, select the `javaee-cafe.war` and select the **Deploy** button.
     1. Select `main-server-group` as the server group for deploying `javaee-cafe.war`.
     1. Select **Deploy** to start the deployment.